| Disposition of Section 197 Intangibles

 that contains the following information.

-- A description of the type of timber being grown and the purpose for which it is grown.
+A description of the costs and the dates you incurred them.
+A description of the type of timber being grown and the purpose for which it is grown.
+Attach a separate statement for each property for which you amortize reforestation

+costs.
 Generally, you must make the choice on a timely filed return (including extensions) for

 the tax year in which you incurred the costs.
 However, if you timely filed your return for